FCF Zappers

 The FCF Zappers are a professional indoor football team founded on December 2, 2020.
-They are a member of the Fan Controlled Football League and are currently owned by Trevor May, Dalvin Cook, Bob Menery, Ronnie Singh, and Stephen Deleonardis.
+They are a member of the Fan Controlled Football League and are currently owned by Trevor May, Dalvin Cook, Bob Menery, Alex Campbell, Ronnie Singh, and Stephen Deleonardis.

 History

 On December 2, 2020, the Zappers' team name and logo were announced, along with three other teams (Glacier Boyz, Beasts, and Wild Aces).
 On January 14, 2021, all four team uniforms were revealed.

 2021 Season V1.0

 On December 30, 2020, It was announced that former Heisman Trophy Winner Johnny Manziel had signed with the Zappers.

 The Zappers lost their first franchise game 48–44 against the Beasts on February 13, 2021.

 On February 27, 2021, it was announced that Josh Gordon had signed with the Zappers after being suspended indefinitely by the NFL.

 The Zappers finished the regular season 2–2, securing the #2 seed in the playoffs, but ultimately lost to the #2 seed Wild Aces 32–6 in the semifinals, finishing the 2021 Fan Controlled Football season 2–3.